Manfred Roeder: Criminal charges and terror campaign

+Later life

-In 1997, the British current affairs program Panorama said that in 1995, Roeder had appeared, by invitation, as a speaker at the German military's officer training academy in Hamburg.
+In 1997, the British current affairs program Panorama reported that in 1994, Roeder had appeared, by invitation, as a speaker at the Bundeswehr Führungsakademie, the general staff college of German military officers.
 This scandal, as well as the fact that Roeder had received financial donations from the military, led to the firing of the academy's commander and the instatement of Rear-Admiral Rudolf Lange as his replacement, with the goal of restoring the good reputation of the academy.
+Chief of Staff Norbert Schwarzer claimed that he was unaware of Roeder's status as a neo-Nazi and that Roeder had been recommended to him by an employee of the academy.

 In 1996, Roeder, together with other far-right extremists, perpetrated an attack on an exhibition in Erfurt detailing the role of the Wehrmacht in Nazi Germany, for which he was charged with property damage and fined DM-4,500.
+The trial was attended by several of his supporters, including Uwe Böhnhardt and Uwe Mundlos, who later created the National Socialist Underground militant group which perpetrated several xenophobic murders between 2001 and 2010.

 In 1997, Roeder stood as the candidate of the far-right NPD in Stralsund in Mecklenburg-Vorpommern during the parliamentary elections, promoting himself as "Chancellor alternative 1998", but was unsuccessful.

-After being sentenced to prison by the state courts of Schwerin and Rostock under Germany's Volksverhetzung law (incitement to hatred), and for other crimes, he was given a further ten months in September 2004 by the state court of Frankfurt for contempt of the state.
+After being sentenced to prison by the state courts of Schwerin and Rostock for Volksverhetzung (incitement to hatred) and for other crimes, he was given a further ten months in September 2004 by the state court of Frankfurt for contempt of the state.
 In February 2005, a further sentencing for the same crime was passed by the court of Schwalmstadt.
 On 12 May 2005, he began a prison sentence in Gießen, but he was released shortly after on health grounds.